libktx/ktx/app/README.md

 class ExampleScreen : KtxScreen {
   // Notice no `lateinit var` - ExampleScreen has no create()
-  // method and is constructed after LibGDX is fully initiated
+  // method and is constructed after libGDX is fully initiated
   // in ExampleGame.create method.
   val font = BitmapFont()
   val batch = SpriteBatch().apply {